 When starting a business that sells grown or manufactured items such as grocery or retail, you will want to be sure your inventory management is on point with the best practices.
+To do so, you will need to understand the basics of the different inventory management codes such as SKUs, UPCs, and PLUs.

-To do so, you will need to understand the basics of the different inventory management codes.
-This guide is aimed at getting you the most knowledge you could ever need concerning these 3 code types.
-And in doing so, your business will be one streamlined machine.
+This guide is focused on providing you all the information you need concerning these 3 codes.
+In doing so, your business will be one streamlined machine.

 What is a UPC Number?